-When administering Herceptin to a patient with a known hypersensitivity to benzyl alcohol (see section 2.4 Warnings and Precautions, 2.4.1 General, Benzyl alcohol), Herceptin should be reconstituted with sterile water for taken place in controlled and validated aseptic conditions. • 150 mg vials (single-dose vials)
+When administering Herceptin to a patient with a known hypersensitivity to benzyl alcohol (see section 2.4 Warnings and Precautions, 2.4.1 General, Benzyl alcohol), Herceptin should be reconstituted with sterile water for injection.
+In case Herceptin is reconstituted with sterile water for injection, only one dose per Herceptin vial should be used.
+The reconstituted solution should be used immediately.
+Any unused portion must be discarded.
+Do not freeze the reconstituted solution.

-Shelf-life of the solution for infusion containing the reconstituted product The infusion solution (0.9% sodium chloride infusion solution) containing the reconstituted product is physically and chemically stable for 24 hours at
+Shelf-life of the solution for infusion containing the reconstituted product The infusion solution (0.9% sodium chloride infusion solution) containing the reconstituted product is physically and chemically stable for 24 hours

 From a microbiological point of view, the Herceptin infusion solution should be used immediately.
-If not used immediately, in-use storage times and conditions prior to use is the responsibility of the user and would normally not be longer than 24 hours at 2°C to 8°C, unless reconstitution and dilution have
+If not used immediately, in-use storage times and conditions prior to use is the responsibility of the user and would normally not be longer than 24 hours at 2°C to 8°C, unless reconstitution and dilution have taken place in controlled and validated aseptic conditions further diluted in infusion solution immediately.
+If not, in-use storage times and conditions prior to use is the responsibility of the user and would normally not be longer than 24 hours at 2°C to 8°C, unless reconstitution has taken place in controlled and validated aseptic conditions.
+Do not freeze the reconstituted solution.

-Shelf-life of the reconstituted solution The reconstituted product is physically and chemically stable for 48 hours at $2^{\circ}C - 8^{\circ}C$ after reconstitution with sterile water for injection.
+• 150 mg vials (single-dose vials) Shelf-life of the reconstituted solution

+The reconstituted product is physically and chemically stable for 48 hours at 2°C - 8°C after reconstitution with sterile water for injection From a microbiological point of view, the reconstituted solution should be